ag8525/FOAMed-Meerkat-7B/dataset/README.md

+> **Disclaimer:** All code, models, and outputs in this repository are intended **only** for research purposes.
+They are **not validated for clinical, diagnostic, or real-world operational use** and should not be relied upon in any setting involving patient care or safety-critical decisions.

 # MedQA Emergency Medicine (EM) Filtering Pipeline

-Create a high-quality **Emergency Medicine–focused** subset of the MedQA USMLE test set using a single, validated classification script.
+Create a high-quality **Emergency Medicineâ€“focused** subset of the MedQA USMLE test set using a single, validated classification script.

 ---